 My own psychotherapy with renowned psychiatrist and author Dr. Irvin Yalom has greatly informed my therapeutic style.

-I provide empirically-supported treatment for Anorexia, Bulimia, and Binge Eating Disorder.
+I provide empirically-supported treatment for adolescents and adults suffering from Anorexia, Bulimia, and Binge Eating Disorder.
 I was the founding Executive Clinical Director for two eating disorder programs in the San Francisco Bay Area, and have witnessed firsthand what type of treatment approach leads to successful recovery.
 I teach my clients to overcome their food and body image fears by using a non-dieting approach to eating.
 By learning to stop categorizing foods into “good” or “bad”, my clients learn to eat from all food groups in moderation and are able to find a healthy weight for their body type.

 The focus of psychotherapy is on building coping skills to help replace the eating disorder behaviors.
 I also help my clients find balance in their personal relationships with family, significant others, and friends, as well as in their academic or professional lives.